facebook/componentkit/_docs/35-avoid-width-100-percent.md

 @end
 {% endhighlight %}

 Instead, favor an approach using `size:{}` and requiring the parent of `ArtistComponent` to specify its width.
-For example, if the parent is a `CKStackLayoutComponent`, use `CKStackLayoutAlignItemsStretch` to stretch the component to full width.
+For example, if the parent is a `CKFlexboxComponent`, use `CKFlexboxAlignItemsStretch` to stretch the component to full width.

 This keeps components reusable in situations where you don't want them to be 100% of the parent's width.